 9 May reminds us of what we owe to European unification.
 The European Union is a historic peace project, a common economic area and, above all, a community of values based on solidarity, democracy, the rule of law and social progress.
 Countless people worldwide live in countries where this is not the case.
 In our immediate neighbourhood, in Ukraine, war is raging.

 This idea remains as relevant as ever.
-Europe is growing not only through its institutions, but through the commitment of all its citizens.
-9 May also serves as a reminder that a united Europe cannot be taken for granted.
-That we all share responsibility for its success.
+Europe grows not only through its institutions, but through the commitment of all its citizens.
+At the same time, 9 May serves as a reminder that a united Europe cannot be taken for granted.
+That we all bear joint responsibility for its success.

-It is precisely at a time of profound global change, economic uncertainty and growing social challenges that the importance of European integration is more evident than ever.
+Particularly in a time of profound global change, economic uncertainty and growing social challenges, the importance of European unity is clearer than ever.
 Competitiveness, industrial transformation, digitalisation, climate change, social security and fair labour markets can only be shaped through collective action.

 The workers’ organisations united within the EZA network strive to fulfil their responsibility to shape social justice and decent work in their countries and at European level.
 Through its educational work to promote social dialogue, EZA has been seeking to support this for over 40 years.